Original Publish Date: September 9, 2019

 There are essentially two types of agents in a real estate transaction.
 These are known as buyer’s and listing agents.
 They are licensed by their state to help facilitate real estate transactions for their clients.

 Homie is a licensed brokerage with a large team of experienced real estate agents.
 While technology can make it more efficient and affordable, agents are the oil that helps the real estate engine move.
-Buyers and sellers can be do it on their own, but we think that everyone should have access to professionals for a flat fee.
+Buyers and sellers can do it on their own, but we think that everyone should have access to professionals for a low fee.
 After all, that’s why Homie exists.

 Everyone has a unique sense of style, and your style might be one of a kind, which means that you probably want to stage your home when you’re selling.
 Staging is when a professional interior designer either comes in and rearranges your furniture or brings in different furniture and decor to make your home more appealing to the masses.
 This helps potential buyers envision what the house could be for them.

 As a seller, this is what you receive when someone wants to buy your home.
 If Homie is helping you list your crib, you will receive all offers via email and the platform.
 Your listing agent will also call you to share the good news and explain all the ins and outs of the offer.
 Offers contains the amount the buyer is willing to pay, along with any other asks of the buyer.
 You DO NOT have to accept the first offer, and you can entertain multiple offers.
 Your Homie listing agent will advise you on everything about the offers you receive.